 The only problem I have with it, being an older gal with some health issues, is bending over to use it, but that’s a very slight issue considering that this one works so well.
 Compromise is something we all must get used to sometimes and in this case, it’s well worth it.

 Once you’ve used your pooper scooper then it’s time to get rid of the poo responsibly. 🙂

 The Best Way to Dispose of Dog Poop at Home

 There are several ways to dispose of dog poop.
 Some of more environmentally friendly than the others.

-What I recommend staying away from is the dog poop bags that are made of standard, non-biodegradable plastic.
-They just sit in landfills until they are torn up and leave plastic in the environment that won’t break down for many years, even decades plus.
+I recommend staying away from the dog poop bags that are made of standard, non-biodegradable plastic.
+They just sit in landfills until they are torn up and can still leave plastic particulates in the environment that won’t break down for many years, even decades plus.

 Using Water Soluble Dog Bags to Dispose of Dog Poop

 Thankfully, there are now many vegetable based “plastics” on the market.
 Most of these types of bags biodegrade in just 90 days.
 So they don’t end up creating more plastic pollution.